 Now that you have created your TaxCloud account, there are a few important matters to take care of.
 Please log in to your TaxCloud account and complete all of the items below.

 - Add your website.
-While logged in, click on the “Websites” tab.
-If your store is not listed on this page, you will need to register it by clicking “Add Website” and following the on-screen prompt.
+While logged in, go to Settings → Stores.
+If your store is not listed on this page, you will need to add it by clicking “Add Store” and following the on-screen prompt.

 - Select a default TIC for your website.
 To ensure that your customers are taxed correctly, you will want to set a default Taxability Information Code (TIC) for your website.
 To do so, click the icon next to “Default TIC” under the entry for your store on the “Websites” page.

 - Add business locations.
 If your business has a physical presence in the United States, it is imperative that you register your business locations, including stores, warehouses, and distribution facilities, with TaxCloud.
-To do so, navigate to the “Locations” tab and click “Add store/office.”
+To do so, navigate to Settings → Locations and click “Add Location.”